 “I get asked all the time, usually from students, ‘What does a video game script look like?’” said Jon Paquette, lead writer on 2018’s Spider-Man. “[They say] ‘I want to get my hands on one so I can learn what you guys do and how I can maybe become a game writer one day.’”

 Paquette and I were speaking about a unique collaboration between Sony, Insomniac, and Marvel: a hardcover book with the story script for Spider-Man.
 The book came out last week, and provides a look at one of the more important aspects of why the game was so beloved.
 The book itself is not every word that was written for the game because that would be unruly and unreadable, instead focusing on the cutscenes.
-Paquetta estimates Insomniac’s writing team wrote roughly 800,000 words for Spider-Man, of which half made it into the game.
+Paquette estimates Insomniac’s writing team wrote roughly 800,000 words for Spider-Man, of which half made it into the game.

-“I did a tally at one point,” said Paquetta, “where I looked at the page count, if he would’ve put it all into a book, and it would be longer than the Lord of the Rings trilogy. [laughs]”
+“I did a tally at one point,” said Paquette, “where I looked at the page count, if he would’ve put it all into a book, and it would be longer than the Lord of the Rings trilogy. [laughs]”

 Barnes and Noble lists a Lord of the Rings Trilogy, albeit including The Hobbit, at 1,504 pages.
 What’s featured in Spider-Man’s script book tops out at a “mere” 240 pages.